Building Peace through Dialogue, Kindness, and Forgiveness

-Sponsored by the Gonzaga University Institute for Hate Studies, Kootenai County Task Force for Human Relations, and Spokane County Human Rights Task Force.
-The event will be held October 19-21, 2017, in Spokane, Washington.
+Sponsored by the Gonzaga University Institute for Hate Studies, Kootenai County Task Force for Human Relations, Spokane County Human Rights Task Force, and the Gonzaga Student Chapter of the Southern Poverty Law Center.

-The theme of this conference is Engaging with Communities for Justice.
+The theme of this conference is Building Peace through Dialogue, Kindness, and Forgiveness.
 Papers analyzing this theme from different theoretical or disciplinary lenses are invited such as those from history, communications, psychology, social psychology, evolutionary psychology, anthropology, sociology, criminal justice, law, biology, business, economics, theology, religious studies, political science, literature, philosophy, education, and others.
-Papers are also invited that provide best practices, organizational structures, and examples of social change related to the theme.
+Papers are also invited that provide best practices, organizational structures, and examples of social change and creating peace related to the theme.

 Select conference proceedings may be published in The Journal of Hate Studies, the international interdisciplinary peer-reviewed scholarly journal operated by the Gonzaga University Institute for Hate Studies.